JvH151291/test01/intro_tech_tools.md

 ## pip

 [pip](https://pypi.org/project/pip/) is the Python package manager.
-You can read throught the [Getting Started](https://pip.pypa.io/en/stable/getting-started/) guide at your leasure.
+You can read through the [Getting Started](https://pip.pypa.io/en/stable/getting-started/) guide at your leisure.
 I focus on the key commands that you should know.
 The basic usage is `pip install package`.
 However, this installs the package to the system's Python site-packages directory (so globally).
 If you have several Python versions installed (e.g. on linux you usually have both python2 and python3) then it is not clear to which Python version the pip command installs to as pip as well as pip3 are associated with one particular Python version.
 So therefore I would suggest that you call pip as a module starting with your preferred Python version like so:

 ```Python
 python3.8 -m pip install package